hanzotruongdev/conv_encoder/README.md

 # Conv-encoder
 It is final project of the class "Advanced multimedia image processing" of my master course in Dongguk Univ.

-Conv-encoder is `Convolutional Auto Encoder` which reduces the dimension fo image from 28x28 to 12x12 but also keeps the most important features of the image.
+Conv-encoder is `Convolutional Auto Encoder` which reduces the dimension of image from 28x28 to 12x12 but still keeps almost the important features of the image.
+Conv-encoder is a machine-learning-based component which uses example for training.
+For example, I use `MNIST handwrittend digits dataset` to train the mmodel with 1000 epoch.
+The dimensionality reduction of conv-encoder, it is meaningful for apply in other models to reduce the complexity and computation cost but still keeps the high accuracy of model.

 # Usage #